Assigned Reading

 McFadden Pseudo R-Square.

-- Using LASSO, regress each variable that is a direct
+- Regress each variable that is a direct

 predictor of PCR test results on all preceding